The word 'Gnosticism'

 Wright, D.F.
 Docetism, in Dictionary of the Later New Testament and its Developments. ed.
 Martin & Davids, IVP Leicester 1997

 For an example of modern Gnosticism, see the Gnosis Archive web-site: www.gnosis.org.
-This contains copies of the Gospel of Peter, the Acts of John and the Nag Hammandi texts.
+This contains copies of the Gospel of Peter, the Gospel of Thomas, the Acts of John and the Nag Hammandi texts.